ib-steffen/blog/README.md

 We mentioned earlier that reproducibility is sometimes a big issue.
 With InfraBox it's possible to not only to run jobs as containers on a Kubernetes cluster, but also download the containers (including its inputs & caches) to your local machine and execute exactly the same container again.
 So you don't have to ssh into a build machine anymore, instead you can reproduce your issues at your machine with all your tools you have installed.

 Last but not least is the Kubernetes integration.
 InfraBox is able to provision a Kubernetes namespace with an separate service account for each of your jobs.
 So you may use it to deploy your application into a temporary namespace and run your tests.
 When your job finishes, InfraBox will cleanup after your job, so you don't have to deal with leftovers.
-Kubernetes supports quotas for namespaces which can also make sure that a certain job does not use too many resources.
+Kubernetes supports quotas for namespaces which can also make sure that a certain job does not use too many resources in its namespace.
 And for the isolation of namespaces features like Network Policies are used to further isolate the Kubernetes namespaces and make sure your jobs are isolated from others as good as possible, even if you use a temporary namespace.

 To provision a temporary namespace simply add another resource to your job definition: